Cultural London Walk:

 |

-Retrace your route back to Borough High Street, turn right and continue until you reach St George the Martyr Church, opposite Borough station.
+From here go back to Borough High Street as you came and this time turn right to reach the St George the Martyr Church.
+You will find this church opposite Borough station.